Saakaarb/ScienceAssist/README.md

 # ScienceAssist 🚀

 An intelligent LLM-based research assistant that accelerates your research on technical topics by leveraging the latest research from arXiv.
 ScienceAssist automatically downloads, processes, and creates a knowledge base from scientific papers, enabling you to ask questions and get AI-powered answers based on the most recent research.
+It also had an automatic model evaluation pipeline, to test how different configuration settings affect the RAG pipeline outputs.

+# Why not use commercial APIs instead?

+1. **Limits on free-tier usage**: OpenAI's free tier allows for only upto 500 documents to be uploaded to a vector store, with limits on the size of documents.
+Instead, using a local RAG solution allows for unlimited documents while keeping critical documents on-premise.

+2. **Full control over data pre-processing**: Having a custom RAG pipeline allows for full control over data pre-processing, chunking, embedding, indexing, re-ranking and storage.

+3. **Custom metadata storage and retrieval**: Commercial API like OpenAI Platform allow metadata storage upto a certain size; a custom RAG solution allows flexibility in metadata storage and retrieval.
+For eg. this framework not only retrieves chunk source document information, but even information like page number of the chunk.

 ## 🎯 Use Cases